zgbl/CalAssist/README.md

 - The conversational layer extracts a structured action.
 - Cal.com API calls are isolated in `app/cal_client.py`.
-- The assistant keeps short-lived pending actions when it needs missing details.
+- The assistant keeps short-lived pending actions and recent conversation history when it needs missing details.
 - Tests use `MockCalClient`, mocked HTTP calls, and deterministic extraction, so they do not need real API keys.
 - Real Cal.com credentials are read from environment variables and are never committed.